coolteddy/TerraVarTest/readme.md

 3. Wait for DNS propagation and ACM validation.
 4. Access your site via your domain name (with HTTPS).

+## REST API with Lambda, API Gateway, and DynamoDB

+This project provides a complete example of deploying a serverless REST API on AWS using Terraform.
+It leverages:
+- **AWS Lambda** for running Python code to handle CRUD operations
+- **API Gateway** for exposing HTTP endpoints
+- **DynamoDB** for persistent, scalable NoSQL storage

+### Key Features
+- Modular Terraform code for infrastructure-as-code best practices
+- Automated Lambda packaging (zip) via Terraform
+- Secure IAM roles and least-privilege policies
+- CloudWatch logging for Lambda and API Gateway

+### Quick Usage
+1. Write your Lambda handler in `lambda_function.py`
+2. Manually zip once after clone: `zip function.zip lambda_function.py`
+3. Run `terraform init` and `terraform apply`
+4. Get the API endpoint: `terraform output -raw api_base_url`
+5. Test with curl or Postman

+See the module-level readme in `lambda_api_dynamo/` for deep technical details, resource-by-resource explanations, and troubleshooting.

 ## Recommended Structure for Multiple Environments